SamDhina/k8s/README.md

 ------------------------------------------------------------------------------------------------------------------------------------
 2. Create a CI/CD pipeline using Jenkins (or a CI tool of your choice) outside Kubernetes cluster (not as a pod inside 1 cluster).

-Jenkins created with CI pipeline outside the kubernetes :
+Jenkins created with CI pipeline outside the kubernetes cluster and it is deployed inside the GCP as separate instance .

-attached Jenkins dashboard Screen shot for reference .
+Note : attached Jenkins dashboard and Continous deployment Screen shot from github for reference .
 --------------------------------------------------------------------------------------------------------------------------------
   3. Create a development namespace.

-  o/p :
+  o/p : Namespace created

   samdhina_x11@cloudshell:~/kubernetes/cluster (smooth-loop-245005)$ kubectl get namespaces
 NAME              STATUS   AGE